 This is especially true when it’s a costly cake made for a special occasion.
 One wrong move and you know you’ll have a long line of disappointed faces waiting for you.

-After a few attempts of getting my cakes delivered via a delivery service that ended in disasters, to say the least, I have decided to permanently commit myself to deliver all my cakes.
+After a few attempts of getting my cakes delivered via a delivery service that ended in disasters, to say the least, I have decided to permanently commit myself to delivering all my cakes.

 With good preparation beforehand, a good container, and a stable choice of transportation, you can transport a cake with minimum to no issue!